compleasy/compleasy/docs/index.md

 !!! warning "Development Status"
     This project is still in development and should **NOT** be used in production.

+## Acknowledgments

+Compleasy is built on [Lynis](https://cisofy.com/lynis/), an excellent open-source security auditing tool.
+We are grateful to the Lynis project and its community for providing such a robust foundation.

+### Important Note

+**Compleasy is not a professional product.** This is an open-source project in active development.
+If you are looking for a robust, production-ready security solution with professional support, service level agreements, and enterprise features, we recommend considering [Lynis Enterprise](https://cisofy.com/pricing/) by CISOfy.

+!!! note "No Affiliation"
+    We have no relationship, affiliation, or partnership with CISOfy.
+This recommendation is made solely to help users find appropriate solutions for their needs.

 ## Getting Help

 - **Issues:** [GitHub Issues](https://github.com/compleasy/compleasy/issues)